sub-arctic/angle_solver/README.md

 $$ AB + BC > AC $$
 $$ AC + BC > AB $$

-If these conditions are not met, the points do not form a triangle.
+If these conditions are not met, the points do not form a triangle, and the program exits.

 ## Usage